defenseunicorns/uds-k3d/docs/GPU.md

 The NVIDIA GPU Operator does not work on WSL2 as of version v24.3.0 (see [issue](https://github.com/NVIDIA/gpu-operator/issues/318)); however, the NVIDIA Device Plugin, by itself, does work as of version 0.15.0-rc1 (see [comment](https://github.com/NVIDIA/k8s-device-plugin/issues/332#issuecomment-1927997436)).

-To get around this issue, the recommended course of action is to install UDS K3d without the `cuda` flavor, and then deploy the NVIDIA Device Plugin separately.
+To get around this issue, the recommended course of action is to install UDS K3d with the `cuda` flavor, delete the NVIDIA GPU Operator deployment, and then deploy the NVIDIA Device Plugin separately.
 Below are the steps for doing so:

 1. Run `uds run default --set K3D_EXTRA_ARGS="--gpus=all"` or `uds zarf package deploy oci://defenseunicorns/uds-k3d:${PACKAGE_VERSION} --confirm --set K3D_EXTRA_ARGS="--gpus=all"`
 2. Create an `nvidia-device-plugin.yaml` manifest like the one below, and a deploy it with `uds zarf tools kubectl apply -f nvidia-device-plugin.yaml`